qouteall/qouteall-blog/blog/Cognitive-biases.md

 [The Anchoring Bias and its Effect on Judges](https://www.thelawproject.com.au/insights/anchoring-bias-in-the-courtroom).

+**Decoy effect**: Adding a new worse option to make another option look relatively better.

 **Lie by omission**: A person can tell a lot of truth while omitting the important facts, stressing unimportant facts (wrong framing), intentially causing misunderstanding, but at the same time be not lying in literal sense.

 The price chart is often drawn by making lowest price at the bottom and highest price at the top.
 The offset and scale of the chart is also framing.
 If one stock already have fallen by 30%, the latest price is in the bottom of the chart, so the stock seems cheap when looking at the chart, but it may actually be not cheap at all, and vice versa.